Are you thinking about buying an innerspring mattress online?

 Keetsa calls their memory foam BioFoam.

-Unlike traditional memory foam which are made entirely of synthetic materials, the company has replaced some of the synthetic components with plant-based materials.
+Unlike traditional memory foam which is made entirely of synthetic materials, the company has replaced some of the synthetic components with plant-based materials.

 This reduces off-gassing and makes the mattress more eco-friendly.